 Just off the boot of Italy, the island of Sicily is perhaps best known internationally for its frequently erupting volcano or its Mafia connections that often crop up in gangster movies.
 Digital nomads may be more interested to know that it also has a warmer climate than mainland Italy (significantly better than the north) and also offers some of the cheapest living costs in the country.

 The cost of living in the island’s main cities Palermo and Catania are roughly 60% of those in an expensive northern city like Milan.
-In the countryside and smaller towns and villages, you will save even more so it’s a good place to consider if you are starting out on your journey as a digital nomad or just want to save some money.
+In the countryside and smaller towns and villages, you will save even more so it’s a good place to consider if you are starting out on your journey as a digital nomad or just want to raise some funds.

 For city living & winter sports – Turin